 “If you can imagine two vehicles traveling at 70 mph and colliding head-on, it would be like a single vehicle running into a concrete wall at 140 mph,” said Chief Alan DeSanzo of the Homewood Volunteer Fire Department.

-At the SMA Law Group, we know that there are dangers on the roadway.
+At the SMT Legal, we know that there are dangers on the roadway.
 If you need a Car Accident Lawyer Pittsburgh, call us today so we can work on securing the compensation you need for all of your accident-related expenses.

 What Can Happen?